ecacikgoz97/NLP_KU/Assignments/Assignment1/README.md

 This repo contains the implementation of Naive Bayes algorithm for Sentiment Analysis by using [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) with Julia.

 ## Overview
 I have achieved 88.164% train set accuracy and 87.884% test set accuracy by using a Naive Bayes approach which basically predicts the class labels by doing a bag-of-words assumption.
 For pre-processing; I lowercased it, ignore the unncesessary punctuations, split our sentences to words, and convert our words to IDs.
-Other techniques couldn't help me to achieve higher results.
+Other techniques couldn't help me that much to achieve higher results.

 ## Data
 Train set contains 25,000 reviews with 12,500 postive and 12,500 negative classes. <br />